tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-bingsearch/index.md

 ---
 ms.assetid: 07ca5b1b-2f98-4ca8-bcb0-decaae6cf010
-ms.title: Azure Cognitive Services - Bing Search REST API reference ms.service: cognitive-services
+title: Azure Cognitive Services - Bing Search REST API reference ms.service: cognitive-services
 author: steved0x
 ms.author: sdanie
-ms.manager: douge
-service_description: To be added
+ms.data: 05/21/2019
+description: Bing Search APIs provide a variety of APIs with trained models for your use. ms.manager: douge
+service_description: Bing Search APIs provide a variety of APIs with trained models for your use.
 ---

 # Azure Cognitive Services - Bing Search REST API reference

+Bing Search APIs provide a variety of APIs with trained models for your use.

 ## Bing Search services